-The entire world was rocked by the surprise of COVID-19.
-In the realm of business, it has meant a dramatic shift in the way we work—from the time-honored tradition of the office, into the “new normal” of working from home, and the shift to a hybrid workplace.
-Alexandra Samuel is a technology strategist, data journalist, and author who has spent much of her twenty-five year career as a remote worker.
-In her upcoming book, Remote Inc., she uses her wealth of personal experience to help us conceptualize a new approach to working in the modern age: balancing our time between home and the office effectively.
-Samuel’s must-listen talks show us how to thrive outside the office, using the entrepreneurial mindset and habits of remote professionals.
+COVID-19 brought about a dramatic shift in the way we work—from the time-honored tradition of the office, to the shift to the hybrid workplace.
+A technology strategist, data journalist, and author, ALEXANDRA SAMUEL has spent much of her twenty-five year career as a remote worker.
+In her new book, Remote Inc., she uses her wealth of personal experience to help us conceptualize a new approach to working in the modern age: balancing our time between home and the office effectively.
+Samuel’s must-listen talks show us how to thrive, no matter where we are, by tapping into professional habits of remote work veterans.

 “Remote work is no longer looking like a blip in the lives of millions of people, but rather a long-term realignment of how those workers and their organizations operate.”— Alexandra Samuel